-- 3. A language validator evaluates the translation of the word(s) and the gloss of the synset.
-In case the concept is marked as a gap, the validator either confirms the gap or suggests a translation for the word(s). - 4.
-Upon receiving feedback on the synset, the language translator goes through the comments and updates the translation when necessary.
-In case of disagreement, the language translator provides comments including mostly the rationale about the disagreement. - 5.
-The language validator reevaluates the updated translation.
-In case of disagreement, the validator generates further feedback and sends it back to the language translator (step 4).
+- 1(c) A language validator evaluates the translation of the word(s) and the gloss of the synset.
+In case the concept is marked as a gap, the validator either confirms the gap or suggests a translation for the word(s). - 1(d) Upon receiving feedback on the synset, the language translator goes through the comments and updates the translation when necessary.
+In case of disagreement, the language translator provides comments including mostly the rationale about the disagreement. - 1(e) The language validator reevaluates the updated translation.
+In case of disagreement, the validator generates further feedback and sends it back to the language translator (step 5).
 Even if after a few iterations a disagreement is not resolved, a second language validator is consulted.
-If agreed upon, the validation for the given synset is over. - 6.
-A UKC language validator takes the validated translation to evaluate its correctness from both the language and UKC perspectives.
-The validator corrects the mistakes and resolve the issues (if any) communicating with the language validator (if necessary), possibly in a few iterations.
-Finally, he/she asks a UKC validator for importing the translation to the UKC. - 7.
-The UKC validator runs an automatic validation tool to evaluate if the provided input is compliant with the UKC.
-In case of errors are found, they are corrected with the help of the UKC language validator (if needed) possibly iterating a few times.
-Once all the issues are resolved, the UKC validator imports the translation to the UKC.
+If agreed upon, the validation for the given synset is over. - 2 In the cases where the language translator finds out a new concept that might be a lexical gap or a missing concept in the source language, she suggests a suitable synset for this concept in the target language and if possible also the corresponding synset in the source language.
+The LKC English validator evaluates the source language synset (if suggested) for the new concept coming from the target language.
+Otherwise, she translates back this target language synset into English. - 3 A UKC validator takes the translations resulting from steps 1 and 2 to evaluate their correctness from both the language and UKC perspectives.
+The validator corrects the mistakes and resolves the issues (if any) communicating with the language validator and LKC English validator (if necessary), possibly in a few iterations.
+Finally, she asks a UKC manager for importing the translation to the UKC. - 4 The UKC manager runs an automatic validation tool to evaluate if the provided input is compliant with the UKC.
+In case of errors are found, they are corrected with the help of the UKC validator (if needed) possibly iterating a few times.
+The manager also decides new concepts originating from the target language whether to accept or reject them.
+Once all the issues are resolved, the UKC manager imports the translations to the UKC.

 Following these steps we translated the space ontology into Mongolian end-to-end, evaluated and finally imported the translations to the UKC.

 To achieve optimal quality while executing the whole process depicted in Fig. 6, we set the criteria that translators and various validators must possess the competences necessary for the task.
 The language translator should be a native speaker from the country of origin of the target language with a good command of the source language.
 The language validator should be a linguist possessing the necessary language competences.
-The UKC language validator is a native speaker of the target language with knowledge of the UKC.
-The UKC validator is an expert on the UKC with no specific competence on the language.
+The LKC English validator should be as close as possible to an English native speaker who should understand well the target language.
+The UKC validator is a native speaker of the target language with knowledge of the UKC.
+Both the UKC validator and LKC English validator are in charge of the language dependent tasks in the translation process.
+The UKC manager is an expert on the UKC with no specific competence on the language.